 Span events (logs in OpenTracing) contain time-stamped information.
 A span can have zero or more events.
 Each is a time-stamped event name, optionally accompanied by a structured data payload of arbitrary size.

 You can add events to any span where the additional context would add value and the information included would be unique to an individual trace.

 Once you’ve done your instrumentation, you instantiate tracers that know how to create the spans and their associated attributes, events, and context.
-That instrumentation collects 100% of that data and send it to the Lightstep Microsatellites, who piece together the spans into traces.
-The Microsatellites then send any data that serves as examples of application errors, high latency, or other interesting events in real time to the Lightstep SaaS platform.
+That instrumentation collects 100% of that data and sends it to the Lightstep Microsatellites.
+The Microsatellites then send any data that serves as examples of application errors, high latency, or other interesting events in real time to the Lightstep Observability SaaS platform, which pieces together the spans into traces.
 You use the Lightstep web application to view the actual traces, along with all the associated metadata from attributes and events.
-Read How Lightstep Works for more info.
+Read How Lightstep Observability Works for more info.

-Of course, that’s not all there is to distributed tracing or Lightstep!
+Of course, that’s not all there is to distributed tracing or Lightstep Observability!
 Here are more resources that can help you get started.

-- OpenTelemetry and Lightstep: Read about using OpenTelemetry with Lightstep.
+- OpenTelemetry and Lightstep: Read about using OpenTelemetry with Lightstep Observability.

 - OpenTelemetry: Learn more about OpenTelemetry

-- Understand Lightstep’s architecture: Read how Lightstep uses tracers, Microsatellites, and the Hypothesis engine to deliver visualized data to the Lightstep UI.
+- Understand Lightstep Observability’s architecture: Read how Lightstep Observability uses tracers, Microsatellites, and the SaaS platform to deliver visualized data to the Lightstep Observability UI.